 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, South Bend is generally considered to be a blue-collar town.
-42.65% of the South Bend workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, South Bend is a city of service providers, managers and production and manufacturing workers.
-There are especially a lot of people living in South Bend who work in management occupations (14.22%), farm management occupations (12.58%) and law enforcement and fire fighting (7.03%).
+41.33% of the South Bend workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, South Bend is a city of service providers, production and manufacturing workers and farmers, fishers, or foresters.
+There are especially a lot of people living in South Bend who work in farm management occupations (13.78%), management occupations (10.22%) and maintenance occupations (9.13%).

 Setting & Lifestyle